lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystemInterface/get.md

 ================

-abstract public [TemporaryVirtualFileSystemInterface::get](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystemInterface/get.md)(string $contextId, string $url) : array
+abstract public [TemporaryVirtualFileSystemInterface::get](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystemInterface/get.md)(string $contextId, string $id) : array

-Returns the commit list entry attached to the given url in the given context.
+Returns the commit list entry attached to the given id in the given context.
 See the [temporary virtual file system conception notes](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/pages/conception-notes.md) for more details.

 Throws an exception if the file doesn't exist or in case of a problem.